lchen104/blackjack-2/README.md

 5. Math.random() and Math.floor to return a random card from the ShuffleCards function
 6. After drawing the cards, a function will read the value of the card image name before the dash and compute

+- Bug FIXED: when player gets 5 cards and BUSTS at 5th card, winner still wins 7/2/2023

 [title](https://fabulous-rugelach-81c20d.netlify.app)

 Created by: Leo Chen